 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - 4.
-If applicable, remove the backplane cover.
+If applicable, remove the backplane cover - 4.
+Remove the air shroud.

 - 1. Disconnect the control panel cable from the system board connector. - i NOTE: Observe the routing of the cable as you remove it from the system. - 2.
-Open the cable retention latch. - 3.
-Remove the cable from cable clip. - 4.
-Using the Phillips #1 screwdriver, remove the screws that secure the left control panel assembly to the system. - 5.
-Hold the left control panel assembly and remove the control panel along with the cable from the system. - i NOTE: The numbers on the image do not depict the exact steps.
+Using a Phillips #1 screwdriver, remove the screws that secure the cable cover to the system. - 3.
+Using the Phillips #1 screwdriver, remove the screws that secure the left control panel assembly to the system. - 4.
+Hold the left control panel assembly and remove it from the system. - i NOTE: The numbers on the image do not depict the exact steps.
 The numbers are for representation of sequence.

-Figure 103.
+Figure 99.
 Removing the left control panel